 There are many small flights of stairs to get between the levels of the museum.
-Wheelchair access is provided to the ground floor, and also into the temporary exhibitions, Japanese gallery, and art gallery.
+Wheelchair access is provided via lifts to the ground floor, and also into the temporary exhibitions, Japanese gallery, and art gallery.
 We have a new lift that gives access to the Ancient Lives gallery, Brenchley Explorers gallery and the archaeology gallery.
 Currently Natural History and Dinosaurs galleries only have step access.
 Please inform us when booking if your group includes wheelchair users or people with mobility problems so that we can discuss emergency evacuation procedures.
 Please note some workshops are held in galleries.
 If you’d like to check out access around the building, please come for a pre visit.

 Maidstone Museum opens at 10am.
 We cannot accommodate entry before this time.
 Please have your classes divided into class groups (if more than one class).
 On arrival, please go to the schools entrance, which is through the old entrance via the courtyard, at the front of the building, where you will be met by a member of the team.

 We provide a trolley for coats and bags – children must leave all of their bags and coats on this trolley.
 No food or drink can be consumed around the museum, and can only be consumed in a pre-arranged lunch room.
 Please be aware that space for bag storage is limited and storing 30,60 or 90 rucksacks is tricky.
 Please consider bringing packed lunches in disposable/bags.
 Rubbish bags are provided.